HFF-Git/LcsNodes-Book/Book-Text.md

 ## *Block Controller Board*
 <a id="markdown-*block-controller-board*" name="*block-controller-board*"></a>

+// ??? we have a combo and a quad controller .... how to best present them ?

 This chapter presents a quad block controller board.
 It can manage as the name suggests four blocks.
 While not every layout will favor a quad block controller, scaling the design down to two or even one block is rather straightforward.
 The following figure introduces the quad controller overall design.
 It is built around the Raspberry PI Pico and the L6205 dual H-Bridge.
 The block controller is also the first module that will not run on an Atmega platform.
 There are simply not enough features to build such a complex module.